A/N: Warning for more violence in this chapter.

 “You won’t—,” Gareth began, biting his tongue when he realized how silly he was about to sound.

-Roman grinned again.
+Roman’s expression softened.
 “I’ll stay.
 Do you need me to hold your hand?”

 The nurse nodded at something he said, then looked over to where Gareth sat.
 Roman beckoned him over.